Search Site

 Another potential change being discussed relates to the structure of Chapter 13 repayment plans.
 Currently, Chapter 13 allows debtors to create a repayment plan over a three to five-year period to pay off some or all of their debts.
 Shorter repayment periods could allow debtors to resolve their bankruptcy cases more quickly, but also would require higher monthly payments to creditors.
 Proposals to introduce greater flexibility in repayment terms could make it easier for individuals with fluctuating incomes to remain compliant with their plans, reducing the number of cases dismissed due to missed payments.

 Keeping up with legal developments gives you the best chance to capitalize on changes that benefit you.
 A bankruptcy attorney at Jeff Field & Associates can review your situation and advise you on what solution best suits your needs.
-Our firm assists clients throughout Georgia from offices in Douglasville, Gainesville, Bogart, Lawrenceville, Marietta and Scottdale.
+Our firm assists clients throughout Georgia from offices in Douglasville, Gainesville, Bogart, Lawrenceville, Marietta and Decatur.
 For a consultation, please call 404-381-1278 or contact us online.

 Leave a Reply